fredyvaron/Introducction_GitHub/README.md

 # Introducction_GitHub
-Introducción al curso de Git y GitHub De Google IT Automation With Python
+Introduccion al curso de Git y GitHub De Google IT Automation With Python.

+I am editing the README file.
+Adding some more details about the project description.